Reduce costs, environmental impact and more

 Perhaps even a loss of confidence in your business if it happens too often.

-Both Correx® and moulded plastic totes avoid this by being resistant to moisture, as well as offering much greater rigidity, strength and overall performance.
+Both Correx® and moulded plastic totes avoid this by being moisture-resistant and offering much greater rigidity, strength, and overall performance.

 A point which is often overlooked is what happens if liquid containers become damaged within their transit container.

-Using an obvious example, if a container with liquid in (think paint tins) bursts or leaks when inside its outer transit packaging, this liquid would be able to leak into and through a corrugated box and cause damage to the surrounding items.
+For example, if a container of liquid bursts or leaks while inside its outer transit packaging, the liquid could enter the corrugated box and damage surrounding items.

-Plastic returnable containers can generally avoid this, with the material typically being resistant to liquids, chemicals and other substances.
-This can mean containing the spill, preventing damage to other products within the shipment.
+Plastic returnable containers can generally avoid this, as the material is typically resistant to liquids, chemicals, and other substances.
+This can mean containing the spill and preventing damage to other products within the shipment.

 Enhancing the longevity and specialist applications

-Firstly, it means that plastic containers can be used for clean room applications, or markets that require strict hygiene (such as fresh produce delivery).
+Firstly, it means plastic containers can be used in cleanroom applications or in markets that require strict hygiene, such as fresh produce delivery.

-Secondly, it also means that, if the totes become dirty, they can be easily cleaned, further enhancing their lifespan.
+Secondly, it also means that, if the totes become dirty, they can be easily cleaned, further enhancing their lifespans.

 Prevention of contamination through fibres

-Shedding is the term used to describe small fibres or particles (effectively dust) being lost from the surface of a material.
-This happens with a number of materials during transit, while being handled or as it degrades over time.
+Shedding is the term used to describe small fibres or particles being lost from the surface of a material.
+This happens with a number of materials during transit, during handling, or as they degrade over time.

-As corrugated cardboard is likely to shed and create dust, this can make it unsuitable for specific applications.
-And even if it is not specifically a problem, it can lead to significant dust and cleaning requirements over time.
+As corrugated cardboard is likely to shed and create dust, it can be unsuitable for certain applications, and even if it is not a problem, it can lead to significant dust and cleaning requirements over time.

 Plastics such as Correx® or moulded polypropylene avoid this issue.

-The added strength and durability of plastic returnable packaging means that it can usually be used more efficiently on pallets.
+The added strength and durability of plastic returnable packaging mean that it can usually be used more efficiently on pallets.

-This efficiency can actually lead to the need for fewer trips, in turn reducing both costs and environmental impact.
+This efficiency can lead to fewer trips, in turn reducing both costs and environmental impact.

-Whilst moulded returnable transit packaging will take up a large amount of space when not in use, collapsible plastic containers can offer the same benefits as corrugated cardboard in that they can be stored flat.
+Whilst moulded returnable transit packaging will take up a large amount of space when not in use, collapsible plastic containers offer the same benefit as corrugated cardboard: they can be stored flat.

-But, whilst you will need some reserves of transit containers to meet peaks in demand, storage will generally be reduced once a successful return loop has been established (a quantity of your totes will be stored throughout the supply chain, rather than filling your warehouse).
+However, whilst you will need some reserves of transit containers to meet peaks in demand, storage will generally be reduced once a successful return loop has been established.
+A quantity of your totes will be stored throughout the supply chain rather than filling your warehouse.

 Know exactly where your returnable transit packaging is

-With modern technology advancing at a rapid pace, it can even be possible to track your totes or containers by using web based online tracking systems.
+With modern technology advancing rapidly, you can track your totes or containers using web-based tracking systems.

-This can not only help you locate where your goods are in your supply chain, but can also help to prevent loss and / or theft of the returnable packaging containers themselves
+This can not only help you locate where your goods are in your supply chain, but also help prevent loss or theft of the returnable packaging containers themselves.

 Returnable packaging tailored to your exact requirements

-Whilst this isn’t really a benefit over corrugated packaging, which can also be manufactured to any size, many people believe that returnable transit packaging is only available in specific sizes (i.e. to fit standard pallets, racking etc.).
+Whilst this isn’t really a benefit over corrugated packaging, which can also be manufactured to any size, many people believe that returnable transit packaging is only available in specific sizes, e.g., to fit standard pallets, racking, etc.

 This means the performance and costs can be tailored to your specific requirements.